 MySQL sync cluster fault tolerance

-By default, a MySQL sync Managed Database cluster consists of a single master node.
-To ensure cluster fault tolerance, you need to add replicas to it.
+By default, a MySQL sync Managed Database cluster consists of one master node.
+To provide fault tolerance for the cluster, you need to add replicas to it.
 In multi-node clusters, one node will be the master node, and the others will be replicas.

 For example, if you have created a three-node cluster, the cluster will have one master node and two replicas.
 If you add more nodes, they will be replicas.